uofa-cmput404/uofa-cmput404.github.io/content/labsignments/flask.md

 3. Follow the first steps of the [Flask Quickstart guide](https://flask.palletsprojects.com/en/latest/quickstart/): "A Minimal Application".
     * Name your app `outliner.py`.

-In order to connect to your flask server inside WSL or another VM from outside WSL/VM, use `flask --app outliner run --host 0.0.0.0`.
+In order to connect to your flask server inside WSL or another VM from outside WSL/VM, use `flask --app outliner run --host 0.0.0.0 --debug`.

 # User Stories